 Based on a review of this report, the AEP issued a Renewable Energy Referral Report for the project in May 2019.
 In accordance with the conditions in the Renewable Energy Report, TC Energy has continued to monitor the potential for wildlife and wildlife habitat at the site.

 TC Energy received a Historical Resource Act (HRA) Approval from Alberta Culture, Multiculturalism and Status of Women in January 2020.
 The HRA Approval considers the archeological impacts of the entire project area.

-TC Energy is currently working with a third-party consultant to complete a Noise Impact Assessment (NIA) for the proposed project layout as per AUC Rule 012, “Noise Control”.
+TC Energy worked with a third-party consultant to complete a Noise Impact Assessment (NIA) for the proposed project layout as per AUC Rule 012, “Noise Control”.

-TC Energy is currently working with a third-party consultant to complete a glare analysis.
+TC Energy worked with a third-party consultant to complete a glare analysis.

 For further information regarding the Alberta Utilities Commission’s processes, please contact us or contact the regulator directly: